News

 • If there are stationary fixtures, such as beams and pipes, on which employees may bump their heads

-Below, you will find a simplified list of ANSI and OSHA hard hat rules, but please review in-depth materials to ensure all safety measures have been taken.
+Below, you will find a simplified list of ANSI and OSHA hard hat rules, but please review in-depth materials to ensure all occupational safety measures have been taken.
 Better yet, contact Safety by Design and let us help you today.
 We specialize in workplace organization, employee safety, and fall protection training in Houston.

 OSHA Hard Hat Requirements